oslabs-beta/dashport/README.md

 ```

 # AuthData
 When a strategy successfully authenticates a user, the information given by the third-party provider should be returned on the AuthData object.
-This object should have an optional [tokenData](#tokendata) property and a required userInfo property in the form of [UserProfile](#userprofile).
+This object should have a [tokenData](#tokendata) property and a userInfo property in the form of [UserProfile](#userprofile).
 This contains the information for the [authenticate](#authenticate) method to use.
 The interface for AuthData is:
 ```typescript
 interface AuthData {
   tokenData: TokenData;